ELDee

-Lanre Dabiri (born May 23, 1977), better known by his stage name Eldee, stylized as eLDee, is a retired Nigerian-American rapper, singer, and record producer based in the United States.
+Lanre Dabiri (born May 23, 1977), known professionally as eLDee, is a Nigerian American rapper, singer, and record producer who resides in the United States.
+In 1998, he formed the hip-hop group Trybesmen with rappers KB and Freestyle.
+In October 2016, Nigeria Entertainment Today included him on their list of the 56 Greatest Nigerian Entertainers of All Time. eLDee founded Playdata charts, Nigeria's first official airplay chart.
+He has released the albums Long Time Coming (2004), Return of the King (2006), Big Boy (2008), Is It Your Money (2010), and Undeniable (2012).

-He is a member of the band Trybesmen, which was started in 1998 with rappers KB and Freestyle.
-He has made five solo albums.
-In 2019, he said he does not regret quitting music as the path his career was going would not make him have time for his family.
-On October 1, 2016, Netng longlisted him on its list of 56 greatest Nigerian entertainers of all time, for his contribution towards the music industry, and for founding the first official Nigeria airplay chart, known as Playdata, for monitoring music consumption on radio.

 Early life

 eLDee was born on May 23, 1977, in Kaduna state, a northern geopolitical zone of Nigeria.
 He is originally from Lagos Island in Lagos State of Nigeria.

 Education

 He attended Command Children School kaduna and Essence International School before Moving to Lagos for his higher education.
 He has a master's degree in Architecture from the University of Lagos, Nigeria in 2001.